dyc3/senior-design/join-process.typ

 #figure(
   image("figures/create-room-diag.svg"),
-  caption: "Creating or generating a new room."
+  caption: "Sequence diagram for creating or generating a new room."
 ) <Figure::create-room-diag>

 === Lifetime of a Room

 Rooms are only kept loaded in memory if there are clients that are connected to them.
-If a room is loaded and there are no clients connected, it will be unloaded after a certain amount of time.
+If a room is loaded and there are no clients connected, it will be unloaded after a certain amount of time (@Figure::room-keepalive-timing).

 #figure(
   image("figures/room-keepalive-timing.svg"),
   caption: "A timing diagram describing the lifetime of a loaded Room in a Monolith's memory."
 ) <Figure::room-keepalive-timing>

-=== Monolith Node Selection <Section::MonolithNodeSelection>
+=== Monolith Selection <Section::MonolithSelection>

 The Balancer must be able to select the Monolith that is most appropriate to handle the join.
 Specifically: